History of Alabama

-African Americans living in Alabama in the early-to-mid 20th century experienced the inequities of disfranchisement, segregation, violence and underfunded schools.
+African Americans living in Alabama in the early-to-mid 20th century experienced the inequities of disfranchisement, legalized segregation, violence and underfunded schools.
 Tens of thousands of African Americans from Alabama joined the Great Migration out of the South from 1915 to 1930 and moved for better opportunities in industrial cities, mostly in the North and Midwest.
 The black exodus escalated steadily in the first three decades of the 20th century; 22,100 emigrated from 1900 to 1910; 70,800 between 1910 and 1920; and 80,700 between 1920 and 1930.
 As a result of African American disenfranchisement and rural white control of the legislature, state politics were dominated by Democrats, as part of the "Solid South."

-The Great Depression of the 1930s would hit Alabama's state economy hard.
-However, New Deal farm programs helped increase the price of cotton, bringing some economic relief.
+The Great Depression in the United States of 1929-1939 hit Alabama's state economy hard.
+However, New Deal farm programs raised the price of cotton, bringing some economic relief.
 During and after World War II, Alabama started to see some economic prosperity, as the state developed a manufacturing and service base.
-In the mid-20th century cotton would fade in economic importance, with mechanization technologies, the reduced need for farm labor, as well as their now being new job opportunities in different industries.
-Following years of struggles, the passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965 abolished segregation, along with African Americans being able to again exercise their constitutional right to vote.
+In the mid-20th century cotton faded in economic importance.
+Many poor people left the cotton districts for towns or Northern cities.
+Following years of civil rights movement activities, the passage of the Civil Rights Act of 1964 and Voting Rights Act of 1965 abolished legalized segregation, along with African Americans being able to again exercise their constitutional right to vote.

-In the mid-to-late 20th century, the formation of NASA's Marshall Space Flight Center in Huntsville, Alabama, would help the states economic growth by developing an aerospace industry.
+In the mid-to-late 20th century, the formation of NASA's Marshall Space Flight Center in Huntsville, Alabama, boosted economic growth by developing an aerospace industry.
 In 1986, the election of Guy Hunt as governor marked a shift in Alabama toward becoming a Republican stronghold in Presidential elections as its voters also leaned Republican in statewide elections.
 The Democratic Party still dominated many local and legislative offices, but total Democrat dominance had ended.
 In the early 21st century, Alabama's economy was fueled in part by aerospace, agriculture, auto production, and the service sector.